travellingprog/decodeServer/docs/api_reference.md

 This API only accepts **GET** requests.

-You can send the parameters as URL parameters, as shown below, or as an object inside the form-data header (aka the *data* argument for jQuery's $.get() method).
+You can send the parameters as URL parameters, or as an object inside the form-data header (aka the *data* argument for jQuery's $.get() method).

 # Responses